Little, Brown & Company (August 2013)

 - The Weinstein Company is developing FORGIVE ME, LEONARD PEACOCK for film; James Ponsoldt to adapt

-- Translated into Spanish, Turkish, German, Portuguese (Brazil), Italian, Polish, Hungarian, Korean, Czech, Slovak, Complex Chinese (Taiwan), Vietnamese and published in the UK by Headline
+- Translated into Spanish, Turkish, German, Portuguese (Brazil), Italian, Polish, Hungarian, Korean, Czech, Slovak, Complex Chinese (Taiwan), Vietnamese, Russian and published in the UK by Headline